Blackbeard-Media/jellyfin-plugin-mergeversions/README.md

 ## From Repository
-1. In jellyfin, go to dashboard -> plugins -> Repositories -> add and paste this link https://raw.githubusercontent.com/danieladov/JellyfinPluginManifest/master/manifest.json
+1. In Jellyfin, go to Dashboard -> Plugins -> Repositories -> Add and paste this Link https://raw.githubusercontent.com/Blackbeard-Media/jellyfin-plugin-manifest/master/manifest.json
-2. Go to Catalog and search for the plugin you want to install
+2. o to Catalog and search for the Plugin you want to install
 3. Click on it and install
 4. Restart Jellyfin